jameschrisa/md2docx/README.md

 ## Installation

-1. Clone this repository or download the `md2docx.py` file.
+1. Clone this repository or download the project files.

-2. (Optional but recommended) Create a virtual environment:
+2. If you haven't already, create and activate a virtual environment:
    ```
-   python -m venv md2docx_env
+   python -m venv venv
+   source venv/bin/activate  # On Unix or MacOS
+   # OR
+   venv\Scripts\activate  # On Windows
    ```

-3. Activate the virtual environment:
+3. Install the required dependencies:
-   - On Windows:
    ```
-     md2docx_env\Scripts\activate
+   pip install markdown python-docx beautifulsoup4 flask
    ```
-   - On macOS and Linux:
-     ```
-     source md2docx_env/bin/activate
-     ```

-4. The script will automatically install required dependencies when run for the first time.
-If you prefer to install them manually, use:
-   ```
-   pip install markdown python-docx beautifulsoup4
-   ```

 ## Usage

+### Command-line Interface

-1. Ensure your virtual environment is activated (if you're using one).
+1. Ensure your virtual environment is activated.

 2. Run the script:
    ```